This will be my first massage. Is there anything I should know before you arrive?

-Also be aware that I will be out of the room while you are changing and that you will be under a top sheet and a comforter by the time I return to begin the
+Also be aware that I will be out of the room while you are changing and that you will be under a top sheet and a comforter by the time I return to begin the session.

 What body parts are an option for my massage?

-very important for the client to understand that Optional does NOT mean Requirement.
+It's very important for the client to understand that Optional does NOT mean Requirement.
 Many of my clients just get the Head to Toe massage without Stomach Chest or Glute work.
-Some have me skip the
+Some have me skip

-help relieve Constipation.
+to help relieve Constipation.
 It's really your session and always remember to communicate your specific needs to the practitioner no matter where you go for your bodywork.
 Also, always remember that

 this is legitimate professional work and, in NO way, should you ever feel pressured to let a practitioner work on an area that makes you uncomfortable in any way.